electron/unreleased/README.md

 /check-unreleased <branch-name>
 ```

-where `branch-name` matches the name of a release line branch of the Electron repository.
+where `branch-name` matches the name of a release line branch of the desired repository.

 Example: